-Working from an integrative approach, I combine person centred therapy, psychodynamic theory and Cognitive Behavioural Therapy (CBT) to tailor the therapeutic process to your needs.
-If required, I can work solely within any of these therapies.
+As an integrative counsellor, I draw on person-centred counselling, psychodynamic therapy and Cognitive Behavioural Therapy (CBT) to tailor the therapeutic process to meet your individual needs.
+If appropriate, I can work solely within any of these therapies.

 I believe the therapeutic relationship is fundamental to facilitating positive change and I offer a professional, empathic, confidential and nonjudgmental environment.
 In this safe space we can explore aspects of your life, thoughts, feelings and behaviour openly and freely.

 When life feels too challenging it's often difficult to share your thoughts and feelings with friends and family, it's hard trying to cope on your own.
 There are a number of reasons for seeking counselling, you may be experiencing depression, low mood or anxiety.
 Your home or working life may be stressful, maintaining relationships might present difficulties or you may be experiencing a life-crisis.
 You may have suffered a bereavement or loss and feel lost in the grieving process or you may be struggling to cope with a life transition.
 At times like these counselling can help you find a way forward.

 I am there to listen, encouraging you to develop insight and understanding of your current difficulties and supporting you in resolving personal issues and gaining control over your life.

 The pressures of modern day living can bring many challenges and our intimate relationships can suffer.
 Effective communication can break down, we can lose our emotional connection to each other and conflict and mistrust can develop.

 My role is to provide professional support as you work towards improving communication, acknowledge and resolve conflict and re-build trust and intimacy.

 Training, qualifications & experience

 I trained and qualified as an integrative counsellor through the CPCAB (Counselling and Psychotherapy Awarding Body), the UK's specialist awarding body in counselling.